 N to the number of processor cores you wish to use.

-Here’s an example that requests 4 cores on ShARC:
+Here’s an example that requests 4 cores and 4 threads on ShARC:

-#!/bin/bash # Request 4 cores from ShARC's scheduler #$ -pe smp 4 #$ Request 4 GB of memory per CPU core #$ -l rmem=4G # Tell programs that use the OpenMP library to use 4 cores export OMP_NUM_THREADS=4 ./myprogram
+#!/bin/bash # Request 4 cores from ShARC's scheduler #$ -pe smp 4 #$ Request 4 GB of memory per CPU core #$ -l rmem=4G # Tell programs that use the OpenMP library to use 4 threads export OMP_NUM_THREADS=$NSLOTS ./myprogram

 Note that you have to specify the number of cores at least twice when running OpenMP jobs: